-To determine the amount of our Chief Financial Officer's base salary and annual cash bonus, we consider competitive market practices, by reviewing annual reports on Form 10-K or similar information of other companies, as well as analyses and surveys that compare chief financial officer salaries across our industry and related industries.
+To determine the amount of our Chief Financial Officer's compensation, we consider competitive market practices, by reviewing publicly available information of other companies, as well as analyses and surveys that compare chief financial officer salaries across our industry and related industries.
 We do not use compensation consultants at this time.

-When establishing Mr. Bottiglieri's 2007 base salary, the compensation committee and management considered a number of factors including Mr. Bottiglieri's seniority, the functional role of his position, the level of his responsibility, the ability to replace Mr. Bottiglieri and the base salary of Mr. Bottiglieri during the prior year.
-When establishing Mr. Bottiglieri's 2008 base salary and 2007 annual cash bonus, the compensation committee of our board of directors reviewed benchmarking data regarding total aggregate compensation paid to chief financial officers of entities comparable to the Company, as well as analyses prepared by third parties based upon publicly available information that compared the total aggregate compensation paid to chief financial officers of entities similar to the Company based on market capitalization and/or industry.
-In addition, the compensation committee of our board of directors considered whether such base salary and bonus achieves the objective of appropriately rewarding Mr. Bottiglieri for his contributions to our growth and profitability.
+When establishing Mr. Bottiglieri's 2008 base salary, the compensation committee and management considered a number of factors including Mr. Bottiglieri's seniority, the functional role of his position, the level of his responsibility, the ability to replace Mr. Bottiglieri and the base salary of Mr. Bottiglieri during the prior year.
+When establishing Mr. Bottiglieri's compensation, the compensation committee of our board of directors reviewed benchmarking data regarding total aggregate compensation paid to chief financial officers of entities comparable to the Company, as well as analyses prepared by third parties based upon publicly available information that compared the total aggregate compensation paid to chief financial officers of entities similar to the Company due to market capitalization and/or industry.
+In addition, the compensation committee of our board of directors considered whether such compensation achieves the objective of appropriately rewarding Mr. Bottiglieri for his contributions to our growth and profitability.

-Mr. Bottiglieri's base salary and bonus are reviewed on an annual basis.
+Mr. Bottiglieri's compensation is reviewed on an annual basis.
 Factors considered in determining increases to his salary level are: the employment market for chief financial officers of public entities comparable to the Company in size and industry, the breadth and scope of the responsibilities of the chief financial officer within our organization, Mr. Bottiglieri's performance in prior years and the retention of Mr. Bottiglieri.
 We expect the salary of our Chief Financial Officer to increase annually with adjustments largely reflecting additional responsibilities assumed, growth of the Company and the related increase in the complexity of the position of chief financial officer within our organization, to appropriately reward Mr. Bottiglieri for his contributions to our growth and profitability, thereby retaining his services and to compensate for cost of living increases.

 The annual cash bonus element of our executive compensation policy is determined on a discretionary basis and is largely based upon the job performance of Mr. Bottiglieri in completing his responsibilities.
 It is not based upon the performance of the Company and is unrelated to the amount of Mr. Bottiglieri's base salary.
-The employment agreement for Mr. Bottiglieri defines the minimum amount of annual cash bonus to be paid for any fiscal year to be \$100,000, but does not limit the amount of his annual bonus.
-The amount of the annual cash bonus paid to Mr. Bottiglieri in each of 2006 and 2007 was established by our Chief Executive Officer and approved by our compensation committee.
-Mr. Bottiglieri's annual cash bonus is accrued quarterly in the Company's consolidated financial statements and is updated based on the amount of the annual cash bonus approved by the compensation committee.
+The employment agreement for Mr. Bottiglieri defines the minimum amount of this element to be paid for any fiscal year to be \$100,000, but does not limit the amount of such compensation.
+The amount of the annual cash bonus paid to Mr. Bottiglieri in each of 2008 and 2007 was established by our Chief Executive Officer and approved by our compensation committee.
+Such compensation is accrued quarterly in the Company's consolidated financial statements and is updated based on the amount approved by the compensation committee.